 Built around 1879 for less than $2,000, Tolland‘s Old Town Hall, at 22 Tolland Green, was used for town meetings and other public events.
 The Victorian building served as Town Hall until 1985.
-In 1995-1997, restoration took place which converted it into the Arts of Tolland building.
+In 1995-1997, restoration took place which converted it into the Arts Center of Tolland.

 Elisha Steel, the son of Rev. Stephen Steel, married Sarah Wolcott, of Windsor, April 26, 1758.
 He graduated at Yale College in 1750, was educated for the bar, located in the town of Tolland, and engaged in the practice of his profession.
 He was chosen a representative in the General Assembly in 1761, and was reelected five times.
 He was one of the two Justices of the Peace from 1761 to 1766 inclusive.
 He was the first lawyer ever located in the town of Tolland, and the only one while he lived.
 He died August 17, 1773.